danimanabat12/thesis-rsa-pcenter/README.md

 ## More info about the study
 Kindly contact the researcher, Dani Manabat, for the detailed results of this study.
 You may contact her through the following emails: danimanabat12@gmail.com/dsmanabat@up.edu.ph

+### Researcher note: Several optimization/modifications may still be implemented for the code base in order to increase readability.
+However, the researcher has decided to focus more on the results gathering rather than the code readability.